 The study details further by revealing that Millennials are most likely to stop saving for their retirement or neglect their credit card payments just so they can hold onto their existing crypto investments.

-What percentage skips payments or borrow debt to buy crypto?
+What percentage skips payments or borrows debt to buy crypto?

 Out of all the respondents, 38% were honest enough to say that they missed a payment to hold their cryptocurrencies for longer.
 According to the report highlights of the Gambler’s Pick report, almost 1 in 4 participants have leveraged at least a credit card to buy crypto.
 Respondents of the study also revealed that they borrowed about $2,191 on average to pay for digital assets.